trioslib/trios/docs/user-guide/introduction.md

 ## Windows

-Image operators built with TRIOS are local image transformations that analyse a small neighborhood window around each point to determine its value in the output image.
+Image operators built with TRIOS are local image transforms that analyse a small neighborhood window around each point to determine its value in the output image.
 TRIOS uses 2D numpy arrays of unsigned 8bit ints to store windows.
 A point is inside the window if its value not `0` (we typically use `1`).
 Thus, the size (number of points) of a window `win` is `np.sum(win != 0)`.